-Find a place away from the light pollution of towns and cities (providing it is safe to do so and is in keeping with COVID-19 restrictions wherever you are) and locate the radiant in the night sky (use a star chart or smartphone astronomy app if need be).
+To see a Leonid meteor, find a place away from the light pollution of towns and cities (providing it is safe to do so) and locate the radiant in the night sky (use a star chart or smartphone astronomy app if need be).

 You don’t need a telescope or binoculars to see a meteor shower: in fact these would narrow your field of view.
 Naked-eye observing is best, but give your eyes about 30 minutes or so to properly dark-adapt and you will be able to see more.

 This means no looking at your phone or using a torch, as doing so will ruin your dark adapted vision.
 If you really need to do either, make sure your phone is set to red light mode (if you’re an iPhone user, find out how to turn your iPhone screen red) or use a red light torch.

 If possible, bring a reclining chair to prevent neck ache from spending long periods of time looking up, and wrap up warm.
 It is winter after all, and meteor observing involves a lot of standing still in open spaces.

 How many meteors will I be able to see?